Andrea del Sarto

 Andrea del Sarto (/ɑːnˌdreɪə dɛl ˈsɑːrtoʊ/, /ænˌ-/, [anˈdrɛːa del ˈsarto]; 16 July 1486 – 29 September 1530) was an Italian painter from Florence, whose career flourished during the High Renaissance and early Mannerism.
-He was known as an outstanding fresco decorator, painter of altar-pieces, portraitist, draughtsman, and colorist.
+He was known as an outstanding fresco decorator, painter of altarpieces, portraitist, draughtsman, and colorist.
 Although highly regarded during his lifetime as an artist senza errori ("without errors"), his renown was eclipsed after his death by that of his contemporaries Leonardo da Vinci, Michelangelo, and Raphael.

 Early life and training

 Andrea del Sarto was born Andrea d'Agnolo di Francesco di Luca in Florence on 16 July 1486.
 Since his father, Agnolo, was a tailor (Italian: sarto), he became known as "del Sarto" (meaning "tailor's son").
 Since 1677 some have attributed the surname Vannucchi with little documentation.

-By 1494 Andrea was apprenticed to a goldsmith, and then to a woodcarver and painter named Gian Barile, with whom he remained until 1498.
+By 1494, Andrea was apprenticed to a goldsmith, and then to a woodcarver and painter named Gian Barile, with whom he remained until 1498.
 According to his late biographer Vasari, he then apprenticed to Piero di Cosimo, and later with Raffaellino del Garbo (Carli).